ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-rsyslog.md

 {% include image.html url="/img/post-assets/sidenote-rsyslog/rsyslog_client.png" description="Rsyslog Client Configuration" %}

+Also, the syslog is excluded by default.
+I'm sure a Linux admin knows a good reason for that, but for my home lab I need the logs.
+In order to send syslog you need to remove the dash in front of it.

+{% include image.html url="/img/post-assets/sidenote-rsyslog/syslog.png" description="Include syslog" %}

-Those instructions are for Ubuntu, so it has the wrong command to restart Rsyslog on Raspbian.
+Finally, the linked instructions I followed are for Ubuntu, so it has the wrong command to restart Rsyslog on Raspbian.
 Use this command instead.

 ```shell
 sudo service rsyslog restart